scipp/scipp/docs/cpp-reference/constructing_variables.rst

     Variable(dtype<float>, Dimensions{Dim::X, 5}, Values{}, Variances{});

-Use the fabric function where it is possible, the usage of the constructor generates a big amount of code, though it is convenient for instance in for python bindings or other case of runtime dispatching.
+Use the factory function where it is possible, the usage of the constructor generates a big amount of code, though it is convenient for instance in for python bindings or other case of runtime dispatching.